 Beaumond House are hosting a tour party in the castle grounds from lunchtime with live music, refreshments, children's activities and balloons galore!

 At the finish the Tour of Britain crew and riders will be on hand to greet the crowds and grab a selfie whilst enjoying the podium presentations.

 We're inviting local residents, businesses, schools, community groups to get involved!

 Join us on the day and make some noise with cow bells and shakers.
 Hundreds of homes and businesses will line the race route, so why not dress your fencing with bunting or decorate bikes around your town and village.
 You could dress up yourself to wave on the riders or if you're feeling really creative produce some land art for the aerial film crews to pick up.

-The road rides will be about 1 hour on quiet public roads and it is hoped that a Servizio Corse car can accompany riders giving a feeling of riding a tour stage.
+There were mountain bike and road rides during the day and a Servizio Corse car accompanied riders giving a feeling of riding a tour stage.

-There will be a number of well-known local riders including multi world champion Geoff Cooke who will be there to offer riding, training and nutritional advice.
+A number of well-known local riders including multi world champion Geoff Cooke joined in to offer riding, training and nutritional advice.

 On Tuesday 5 September the pre-tour party takes place in Newark Market Place from 4pm.